 showing pectoral fin

 tend to have a blacker base colour, but again this

 can be seen in chaca also.
 Brown & Ferraris

-state that “On the head, flattened flaps
+state that “On the head, flattened flaps of

 in the region of the cheek and opercle.
 None is found

-to the eye, as in C. chaca”.
-However, in
+posterior to the eye, as in C. chaca”.

 any flattened flaps of skin on the head, or associated

-cirri in burmensis).
 The easiest way I have found to differentiate them

 the lower lip.
 In the C. burmensis I have

-seen, they usually number around 10 or 11 small
+seen, they usually number around 10 or 11 small cirri,

 and they don’t tend to have them near the corners

 of the mouth.
 In the C. chaca that I have

 longer and/or thicker.